-This study is no longer recruiting participants.
+This study is now complete.
 You can find other vitamin trials in the Clinical Trials drug combinations topic.

 Vitamin C has been observed to be active against cancer, particularly when given with chemotherapy drugs.
 In this clinical trial researchers want to see if high doses of the vitamin make low-dose chemotherapy more effective.